Sayers, Texas

 Sayers is a small unincorporated community in Bexar County, Texas, United States.
 It is part of the San Antonio Metropolitan Statistical Area.

 History

 Sayers was established after the Civil War.
 A post office was established in Sayers in 1885.
-50 people were living in Sayers in 1896 with two general stores and a church.
+Fifty people were living in Sayers in 1896, while there were two general stores and a church.
 The Adkins post office was moved to Sayers, and the postal area was named Adkins.
 It lost half of its population in 1940 and had three businesses, which all closed after World War II.
 The community now has several churches, restaurants, a small grocery store, a gas station, and a cemetery.

 Geography

 Sayers is located at the intersection of U.S. Route 87 and FM 1628, 13 mi southeast of Downtown San Antonio in eastern Bexar County.

 Education

 Sayers had its own school in 1896.
 Today, the community is served by the East Central Independent School District.
 Salem-Sayers Baptist School also serves the community.